VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/archnew.md

 This gets to be all kinds of fun, because this is where some computers just say "Nah, fuck you."
 And you'll have to either debug from hell to figure out why something isn't working or you'll have to try another option.

-If you're computer is UEFI (so, not ancient) [systemd-boot](https://wiki.archlinux.org/title/Systemd-boot) has historically work quite well for me, but because I want to be 100% sure if you're following this guide that your computer will actually work, I'm going to reccomend the ol' reliable: [Grub](https://wiki.archlinux.org/title/GRUB).
+If you're computer is UEFI (so, not ancient) [systemd-boot](https://wiki.archlinux.org/title/Systemd-boot) has historically work quite well for me, but because I want to be 100% sure if you're following this guide that your computer will actually work, I'm going to recommend the ol' reliable: [Grub](https://wiki.archlinux.org/title/GRUB).

 To do so, first actually install the packages `pacman -S grub efibootmgr os-prober`